PatrykKotulak/Portfolio/README.md

 The rest of my time I devote to study Python language and world of data.

-In free time between study Automation and Python, I love playing in the electric guitar.
+In free time between study Automation and Python, I love playing the electric guitar.

 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/patryk-kotulak-b84bb61bb/) || kotulak.patryk@gmail.com